GENI-NSF/geni-tools/README-stitching.txt

  - `--ionRetryIntervalSecs <# seconds>`: # of seconds to sleep between reservation attempts at ION or another DCN based aggregate.
 Default is 600 (10 minutes), to allow routers to reset.
+ - `--ionStatusIntervalSecs <# seconds>`: # of seconds to sleep between sliverstatus calls at ION or another DCN based aggregate.
+Default is 30.

 == Tips and Details ==
  - Create a single GENI v3 request RSpec for all aggregates you want linked